-Asian crop protection sales were \$170.7 million compared to \$165.6 million in the prior year, an increase of 3%.
-Underlying EBITDA was \$25.2 million, 11% down on the \$28.3 million generated in the prior year.
+Asian crop protection sales were \$170.7 million compared to \$165.6 million in the prior year, an increase of three per cent.
+Underlying EBITDA was \$25.2 million, 11 per cent down on the \$28.3 million generated in the prior year.

-Indonesian sales were up 8.6% in local currency, driven by good weather, new product introductions and higher glyphosate pricing.
+Indonesian sales were up 8.6 per cent in local currency, driven by good weather, new product introductions and higher glyphosate pricing.
 Sales growth was also achieved in China, Malaysia and Sri Lanka.
-Sales into Japan were down 18%, due to increased generic competition in the non-crop segment.
+Sales into Japan were down 18 per cent, due to increased generic competition in the non-crop segment.
 Sales in Japan are typically higher margin so the lost sales had a significant impact on earnings.

 During the period, Nufarm established a sales and marketing joint venture in China with locally-based Fuhua Group.
-The joint venture strengthens Nufarm's relationship with a highly strategic supply partner, with a portfolio and go-to-market approach that is complementary to Nufarm.
+The joint venture strengthens Nufarm's relationship with a highly strategic supply partner with a portfolio and go-to-market approach that is complementary to Nufarm.